BY PAMELA N. SAUL, CB

 - Ask for retainers from clients before the event.
 Before the show even starts, you probably have a pretty good general idea of what the charges are going to look like when the billing is done, so get a deposit based from this estimate prior to the event.
 That way, if you don’t get billing done right away, the majority of the charges have been paid.
 The client showed using their money, not the businesses!
 An added benefit is that if you are behind on billing, there will be less shock to the client because they have already paid most of the expenses.

 If part of the financial structure of the business includes interest fees, late charges, and bounced check fees, then this information should be within a written policy and provided up front to clients.
 The specifics on how and when these charges will be applied should be detailed as part of the legal document signed by the client.
 An easy way to do this is to create and update a “Price Sheet” every year and have a signature line on the bottom.
 Send this form to the clients by email and have them return a signed copy for the records.
 If they ever complain that they “didn’t know anything about it,” you can pull out the signed page where they acknowledge reading your policies.
 I would recommend speaking with a lawyer for the wording necessary to be in compliance with state and federal laws and with a CPA on the interest rate allowed where the business is located.
+Also, keep in mind for how to get an llc, as it may be helpful to you.

 One of the hardest parts about the industry is how the relationship between trainer and client can sometimes cross from “professional” to “personal.”
 For example, if a child that rides in the barn and takes lessons every week, there will likely be financial consequences if the parents decide to divorce (not to mention the mental effects to your student as well).
 Same with an amateur rider going through a personal crisis.
 As with most people you spend a lot of time with, we feel strong empathy towards that person in their time of distress.
 This tends to create an uncomfortable situation when financial issues arise.
 We can see how this plays out below.